Vehicle registration plate: Offensive and prohibited registration plates

 In 2015, Maine passed legislation that removed most censorship from their vanity plate program.
 Plates like GETFUKT are now allowed.

 In some states of Germany license plates that could be mistaken for Nazi codes (with a definition further than Strafgesetzbuch section 86a) are prohibited and in some cases even license plates that had existed for decades were not grandfathered in but had to be changed as stricter regulations were applied.
-The letter combinations KZ, HJ, SS and SA aren't issued for license plates anywhere in Germany due to their Nazi associations.
+The letter combinations KZ, HJ, SS and SA are not issued for license plates anywhere in Germany due to their Nazi associations.

 Temporary registration plates

 Some jurisdictions issue temporary registration plates made of cardboard or security paper or even printed on plain paper for newly purchased vehicles, for drivers waiting for plates in the mail, or other registration issues.
 A common length of time to have temporary plates is 30 days, although Ontario offers ten-day permits, and some U.S. states allow temporary tags to be effective for up to 90 days.
 Temporary registration plates are usually either attached to the vehicle in place of the rear registration plate or both registration plates or taped to the inside of the rear windshield, while some states require it to be in the front windshield.
 Expiration dates are usually hand written by regulatory employees or dealership sales personnel, but, due to easy alteration of hand written dates, some states now digitally print the date on the tag.
 If a driver continues to drive after the permit expires the vehicle can face impounding as an unplated vehicle.